 TAKING PERSONALIZATION TO THE NEXT LEVEL / A PARADIGM SHIFT IN FINANCIAL SERVICES

-As personalization is becoming part of our everyday life, people are becoming more open to the idea of sharing their data and service providers are learning how to make the best of such personal data.
-In a recent report, Accenture is stating that nearly 80% of the insurance customers are willing to share their personal data in exchange for lower premiums or other benefits such as insurance coverage recommendations.
+As personalization is becoming part of our everyday life, people are becoming more open to the idea of sharing their data.
+Service providers are learning how to make the best of such personal data.
+In a recent report, Accenture is reporting that nearly 80% of insurance customers are willing to share their personal data in exchange for lower premiumsor other benefits such as insurance coverage recommendations.
 Consequently, Insurance carriers are increasingly looking for innovative solutions to personalize their offering, messaging and pricing.
-After a decade during which only the data rails owners (Google, Facebook, etc.) mastered and leveraged personal data to increase conversion, the signs are indicating that financial service providers are waking up and attempt to bridge the knowledge gap by using deep personalization technologies to feed AI systems and improve the performance of their newly deployed digital channels.
+After a decade during which only the data rails owners (Google, Facebook, etc.) mastered and leveraged personal data to increase conversion, the signs are indicating that financial service providers are waking up in an attempt to bridge the knowledge gap by using deep personalization technologies to feed AI systems and improve the performance of their newly deployed digital channels.

 While the life insurance market size is estimated to reach $2.8T by 2030 (Munich Re), insurance customers are still very costly to acquire – the average Customer Acquisition Cost (CAC) in this space ranges between $500-$800 and characterized by users that are hard to convert.
 During 2018 for example, although half of all adults in the US have searched on-line for life-insurance information, only 1 in 3 purchased or attempted to purchase a policy.
 This fact is not surprising given that most insurers websites are still designed to offer a “serve all” experience, with a “fix” set of solutions.